grafana/loki/docs/sources/operations/storage/boltdb-shipper.md

 ### Queriers

-**Note:** To avoid running Queriers as statefulset with persistent storage, we highly recommend running `IndexGateway` which takes care of downloading & syncing the index and serves it over gRPC to Queriers and Rulers.
+To avoid running Queriers as a StatefulSet with persistent storage, we recommend running an Index Gateway.
+An Index Gateway will download and synchronize the index, and it will serve it over gRPC to Queriers and Rulers.

 Queriers lazily loads BoltDB files from shared object store to configured `cache_location`.
 When a querier receives a read request, the query range from the request is resolved to period numbers and all the files for those period numbers are downloaded to `cache_location`, if not already.